---

 targeted runtime ids in `contracts.agentToolResultMiddleware`.
 This trusted

-seam is for async tool-result transforms that must run before PI or Codex feeds
+seam is for async tool-result transforms that must run before OpenClaw or

 Legacy bundled plugins can still use